 Retinopathy of Prematurity (ROP) is a disease that occurs in some premature babies.
 It is the growth of abnormal blood vessels in the retina that generally begins during the first few days of life and may progress rapidly to blindness over a period of weeks.
 This process occurs because the eye is rapidly developing during gestational weeks 28-40.
 The blood supply to the retina starts at the optic nerve at about 16 weeks gestation and blood vessels grow out from there, toward the edges of the retina until the time of birth.
 When a baby is born prematurely, this normal vessel growth stops and as a result new abnormal vessels begin to grow.
-Over time this vessel growth produces a fibrous scar tissue which attaches to the retina and the vitreous gel.
-This ring may extend 360 degrees around the inside of the eye.
-If enough scar tissue forms, it can begin to cause a retinal detachment, and in some cases, causing blindness.
+Abnormal vessel growth can cause traction on the retina leading to retinal detachments and blindness.

 Signs and Symptoms

 - Low birth weight (3.5 pounds or less)

 - The need for any oxygen within the first week after birth